recrsn/deskthing/README.md

 - [x] Display the current time
 - [ ] Display the current weather
-- [ ] Control the brightness of a Philips Wiz lightbulb
+- [x] Control the brightness of a Philips Wiz lightbulb
+- [x] Timer
-- [ ] Timer
+- [ ] Settings menu to configure WiFi, timezones, etc.

 ## Hardware